Most women closely study how men accumulate power and resources, and how generous they are.

 Men's evolved DNA programming is for frequent sex with any willing healthy female, and with no commitments.
 That is what worked best for millions of men's male ancestors to pass on their DNA genes.

 The men who were the strongest, smartest, and "horniest" lived another day and, if they were lucky, found a woman to have a quick roll in the grass.
-It undoubtedly was not the men's plan, but this mating process, done for the fun of it, did pass on their genes to offspring.
-For ancient men, a roll in the grass and a full belly were about as good as it could get.
+It undoubtedly was not the men's plan, but this mating process, done for the fun of it, did pass on their genes to many offsprings.
+For ancient men, a roll in the grass and a full belly were about as good as it could get in a day.
 (Sounds like a pretty good day even today!)

 Women's DNA programmed needs, which come from millions of successful female ancestors, make women seek a man with these characteristics: